OpenVidu High Availability administration: DigitalOcean#

 The OpenVidu High Availability deployment on DigitalOcean is fully automated using the Terraform CLI.
 It provisions 4 Droplets for the Master Nodes, while Media Nodes are managed through a Fixed Droplet Autoscale Pool .

 Internally, the DigitalOcean High Availability deployment mirrors the On Premises High Availability deployment, allowing you to follow the same administration and configuration guidelines of the On Premises High Availability documentation.
-However, there are specific considerations unique to the DigitalOcean environment that are worth taking into account:
+However, there are specific considerations unique to the DigitalOcean environment that are worth keeping in mind:

 Cluster shutdown and startup#